DIY: Portable AC Dual Hose Window Vent Mount

 Assembly

 Back upstairs!
-First up: making sure the main panel pieces fit into the window.
+First up: make sure the main panel pieces fit into the window.
 Next, dry fit the hoses.
 Used the craft knife to make some adjustments.

 Another dry fit of all pieces.
 Looks good!